MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-beginner-examples.md

 # Basic examples

-The following examples shows various calculation methods for custom metrics with focus on proper context/aggregation selection.
-The examples are done over tiny data example, which can be calculated by user manually. ​The examples don't focus on custom metrics operators, so no additional knowledge of specific operators is required.
-For complete list of supported operators (like statistical, calendar or math functions) please see Custom metrics help pages, which contain the full references.​
+The following examples show various calculation methods for custom metrics with a focus on proper context/aggregation selection.
+For a complete list of supported operators (like statistical, calendar or math functions), go to [Custom metrics](custom-metrics.md).​

 ## ​Dataset description

-​The examples use the tiny data set.
+​The examples use a tiny data set.
 It contains three cases, 10 events, and there's one view defined&mdash;two out of three cases.
 For easy manual calculations, we assume zero waiting time between events; therefore, case duration is a simple sum of events duration.
 Also, there's no parallelism among events.​

 ## 1. Event level aggregation (view)